ainiaa/5-minute-PHP-framework/README.md

 * Can be easily extended with almost any database support, transparently to the rest of the code.
 * Encrypts and decrypts (automatically) data passed to the database (encrypting can be defined for each model separately).
 * Automatically caches database results with Memcached.
+* Allows for basic access restrictions to each controller based on IP address.
 * Supports AJAX requests.
 * Contains example of a simple user's object allowing to login the user.
 * Easy to maintain and improve.